Rilufi/rilbot/README.md

 ## Then... why??
 Well, like the rest of the bots, just to see if I can =)

+## And now there is... fortunes?
+Yep, I've put some fortunes to be posted everyday to end the monotony of the contests.

 ## Alright, where is it?
 You can check the results on this account: https://twitter.com/xamexavu